James P. Scanlan, Attorney at Law

 OUTLINE AND GUIDE TO SCANLAN’S RULE PAGE

-The Scanlan’s Rule page of this site consists of a main page (which is accessed by clicking on the yellow wording “Scanlan’s Rule”).
-Because the mechanics of the site sometimes cause that key page to get overlooked, the material on the page is also presented in a sub-page styled “Summary to SR”).
+The Scanlan’s Rule page of this site consists of a main page (which is accessed by clicking on the yellow wording “Scanlan’s Rule”) and more than 25 sub-pages.
+Because the mechanics of the site sometimes cause that key page to get overlooked, a sub-page styled “Summary to SR” provides a link back to the main Scanlan’s Rule page.
 An index to that page follows.
-Two other sub-pages address particular issues in depth or provide related material.
+Following the index is a listing of sub-pages to the Scanlan’s Rule page that expand on issues raised in the Scanlan’s Rule page or treat additional issues.

 Outline to Main Page